andersshv/OnlinePOS-TestCase/README.md

 ***************************

-Program Layout and Functionality.
+Program Layout and Functionality

 The application layout is divided into three main sections:
-- Left: Product Groups.
+1. Left: Product Groups.
-- Center: Products belonging to the selected group.
+2. Center: Products belonging to the selected group.
-- Right: Current Order (Cart Contents).
+3. Right: Current Order (Cart Contents).
 Each section supports scrolling independently.

 Adding and Removing Items.